 However, it is in your best interest that you make an appointment at your last appointment with your therapist.
 They carry a large case load and their appointment times are booked well in advance.

-On Monday, Tuesday, Thursday and Friday the office is open 9 am- 7 pm; Wednesdays the office is open 9 am- 9 pm; Saturdays the office is open from 9 am- 4 pm.
+On Tuesday and Thursday the office is open 8 am- 7 pm; Mondays and Wednesdays the office is open 8 am- 9 pm; Fridays the office is open from 9 am – 4pm (virtual only); Saturdays the office is open from 9 am- 4 pm.
 Our last therapy session is 1 hour before the time we close.
 If you are interested in an evening slot, please ensure you book your appointments in advance as these slots tend to book up quickly.